 These winners should go much higher even in this volatile market—don't miss out!

 It doesn’t mean those big brands are no longer good investments.
-On the contrary, those five stocks are up an average of 8.8% in the last year (with MSFT stock leading the way at +34.8%), outpacing the 5.7% gain in the S&P 500.
+On the contrary, those five stocks are up an average of 2.5% in the last year (with MSFT stock leading the way at +23.2%), doubling the 1.2% gain in the S&P 500.
 Chances are they’ll continue to outperform.
-But slight outperformance is not the ultimate goal as an investor—or at least it shouldn’t be.
+But slight outperformance is not the ultimate goal as an investor – nor are 2.5% annual gains, even in a down year.

 You want home run hitters—the type of stocks that could double, triple or quadruple your money in just a few short years.
 We’re constantly on the lookout for the next Apple, the next Amazon or the next Google.